MicrosoftDocs/PlayReady/Docs/Overview/playreadyservers.md

 PlayReady Secure Delete allows service providers to receive secure acknowledgement of license deletion.
 This optional feature provides a PlayReady Secure Delete server with a means to track which licenses are available and which have been deleted on a particular client.

 For more information about PlayReady Secure Delete, see [PlayReady Secure Delete Server](playreadysecuredeleteserver.md).

+## Development and operation by a third party

+You can either develop and deploy these servers yourself, or these services can be provided to you from third parties, such as a [PlayReady Partner](https://www.microsoft.com/playready/partners/).
+All of these servers must be deployed on a server running Windows Server.
+You do not need to deploy each type of server on their own machine; instead multiple PlayReady server types can be run on the same physical machine.

 ## In This Section